 - municipal governments

 - non-profit organizations

+- consultants

 - financial institutions

-- urban farmers - industry associations - food distributors - Phase 2: We will launch the pilot project to establish business and operating models, including the expected return-on-investment. - Phase 3: We will create an outreach strategy to engage communities across the province. - Phase 4: We will build a high profile campaign that will celebrate the successes of the program, the partners, the growers, and the local food movement. - Phase 5: We will build upon the success of the pilot project and develop a long-term growth strategy.
+- food distributors

+- Phase 2: We will launch the pilot project to establish business and operating models, including the expected return-on-investment.

+- Phase 3: We will create an outreach strategy to engage communities across the province. - Phase 4: We will build a high profile campaign that will celebrate the successes of the program, the partners, the growers, and the local food movement. - Phase 5: We will build upon the success of the pilot project and develop a long-term growth strategy.